 Heartworm is now found in every state and is spreading at an alarming rate across Europe.
 Experts predict that the situation will continue to worsen with global warming.
 The Heartworm Society’s 2016 survey (its last was conducted in 2013) shows that while parasite distribution was steady overall, there’s been an increase in reported heartworm cases of 21.6 percent over the 2013 data.

 States where heartworm infection is most prevalent (in order):

 Heartworm conditions range from moderate to poor (areas of the upper West and Midwest) in other parts of the country.
 The Heartworm Society has seen an increase in heartworm prevalence nationwide since it began compiling data in 2001.

-Owners with protection dogs already suffering from heartworm should consult with a homeopathic veterinarian to insure safe and effective natural medical therapies.
+Owners with protection dogs already suffering from heartworm should consult with a homeopathic veterinarian to ensure safe and effective natural medicine therapies.
 Another alternative option is surgery.
 But because of the risks inherent with it, this should be considered only after other options have failed.

 Whether adopting a puppy from a pound or considering personal protection dogs for sale, potential owners must increasingly consider heartworm.
 “Understanding the enemy” and the many options for treating it is an important step in safeguarding a dog’s health.